martinsson/BugsZero-Kata/README.md

 ## Use of primitives
 Allows for
 * logic potentially duplicated
-* no business constraints (ex:
+* no business constraints, for instance
-** a persons age must be positive
+  * a persons age must be positive
-** an interest rate of 2 does it mean 2% or 200%?
+  * an interest rate of 2 does it mean 2% or 200%?
 * inverted parameters possible
 * invalid values,